mechdragon23/image-viewer/README.md

 # image-viewer
-An image view using pySimpleGui
+An image view build using a tutorial to learn pySimpleGui